basharat58/FlightBooking.Search/README.md

 # FlightBooking.Search
 ASP.NET core solution to search Flight and Hotel availability in a locally hosted Elasticsearch NoSQL database.

-Thare are two indexes in the Elasticsearch database:
+Thare are three indexes in the Elasticsearch database:
   1. flightavailability
+  2. location
-  2. hotelavailability
+  3. hotelavailability